-Lets face some facts, convertible motoring is the preserve of the Brangelinas of this world, if you don’t have A List Hollywood looks and you drive an open top car then you should be shot (out of a canon) or worse be pursued by swivel eyed paparazzo’s.
+Let’s face some facts, convertible motoring is the preserve of the Brangelinas of this world, if you don’t have A List Hollywood looks and you drive an open-top car then you should be shot (out of a canon) or worse be pursued by swivel-eyed paparazzo’s.
 I am a mere mortal and can not face the humiliation of being just too plain ugly to be seen with the hood down so the logical conclusion to draw is that convertibles are for posers for posing in.
 And posers all over the world have a whole new raison d’être with the VW Beetle convertible.

-“Lets face some facts, If you don’t have A List Hollywood looks and you drive an open top car then you should be shot or get plastic surgery from Amy Childs”.
+“Let’s face some facts, If you don’t have A-List Hollywood looks and you drive an open-top car then you should be shot or get plastic surgery from Amy Childs”.

-Both the Beetle Cabriolet Sport, 2.0 litre, 197bhp, 6 speed DSG and the Beetle Cabriolet 60’s Edition 1.4 TSi, 160bhp six speed manual version were on offer to test.
-I seemed to favour the 60’s Edition 1.4 TSi over the beefier 2.0 litre Sport, with less weight to carry all round the Beetle Cabriolet 60’s Edition felt lighter and sharper to drive.
+Both the Beetle Cabriolet Sport, 2.0 litre, 197bhp, 6 speed DSG and the Beetle Cabriolet 60’s Edition 1.4 TSi, 160bhp six-speed manual version were on offer to test.
+I seemed to favor the 60’s Edition 1.4 TSi over the beefier 2.0 litre Sport, with less weight to carry all-round the Beetle Cabriolet 60’s Edition felt lighter and sharper to drive.
 The 1.4 TSi with its 160bhp really needs to be revved hard if you want a speed fix but it felt perfectly apt with just about enough accessible power.

 No, I don’t think so.
 I didn’t have an issue with the handling, all Beetle cabriolets have rear multi-link suspension, which is the good stuff for handling but why not have the same setup for the front?
 On a practical side the Beetle cabriolet will seat four but really is ideal for two and the boot space is a useful 310 litre’s with the multi-layered hood up.
-At around £26k the 60s Edition and Cabriolet Sport are at the top end of Beetle ownership overall its a modestly decent drive for what is a living fossil.
+At around £26k the 60s Edition and Cabriolet Sport are at the top end of Beetle ownership overall it’s a modestly decent drive for what is a living fossil.